Soup-tech/CapstoneDesign/README.md

    <head>
       <h1>MedMag</h1>
       <img src="assets/MED-MAG_NoBG.png" />
-      <p>Medicine Magazine (MedMag) is the product of the senior design project of Mathew Berlo, Maximillian Campbell, Gregory Farley and Dennis Zidarov.
+      <p>Medicine Magazine (MedMag) is the product of the senior design project of Matthew Berlo, Maximillian Campbell, Gregory Farley and Dennis Zidarov.
 The goal of the MedMag was to enable independent living for the elderly and mentally disabled by giving them peace of mind in regards to their medication management.
 The MedMag project was designed and implemented from January 2021 to December 2021.</p>
 	   <p>For a quick summary, check out our <a href="assets/Final Brochure.pdf">Brochure</a>!</p>
       <h1>Table of Contents</h1>
       <ul>